matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 and port space, and can find each other via localhost.
 They also have access to shared volumes, allowing data to be shared between them.

-9) Describe the Role of Container Runtime in Kubernetes.
+9) Describe the Role of Container Runtime in Kubernetes?
 Answer: The container runtime is the software responsible for running containers.
 Kubernetes supports several container runtimes, like Docker, containerd, and CRI-O. It provides the environment to run containers, pulls images from a container image registry, and starts and stops containers.